Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 What are the top debt consolidation loans?
 Hint: They have low starting APRs.

-Consolidating your debt may be a good choice if you’re among the 38% of consumers that have three or more credit cards as revealed by Finder’s Consumer Confidence Index.
-But these loans may be harder to qualify for now due to relatively high interest rates.
-You’ll need near-perfect credit and solid employment to get the most competitive deal.
+Consolidating your debt may be a good choice if you’re one of the average consumers with three or more active credit cards.
+But you’ll need good to excellent credit and solid employment to get the most competitive deal.

 • 50+ personal loan lenders reviewed and rated by our team of experts